-The IRE Awards is the annual contest of Investigative Reporters and Editors Inc. recognizing the best in investigative reporting by print, broadcast and online media.
+The IRE Awards is the annual contest of Investigative Reporters and Editors recognizing the best in investigative reporting by print, broadcast and online media.

 After judging, all entries are placed in IRE’s Resource Center story library so that IRE members may learn from others’ triumphs and troubles.
 The contest helps identify techniques and resources used by the entrants.

 The awards are in honor of Philip Meyer, professor emeritus and former Knight Chair of Journalism at the University of North Carolina at Chapel Hill.
-Meyer is the author of Precision Journalism, the seminal 1972 book (and subsequent editions) that focused growing numbers of journalists on the idea of using social science methods to do better journalism.
-He pioneered in using survey research as a reporter for Knight Ridder newspapers to explore the causes of race riots in the 1960s.
+Meyer is the author of Precision Journalism, the seminal 1972 book (and subsequent editions) that focused growing numbers of journalists on the idea of using social science methods to produce better journalism.
+He pioneered using survey research as a reporter for Knight Ridder newspapers to explore the causes of race riots in the 1960s.

 Three awards are given annually — a first, second and third place — to recognize the best work using techniques that are part of precision journalism, computer-assisted reporting and social science research.
 The awards are: $500 for first, $300 for second, and $200 for third.

 The contest also helps identify the techniques and resources used to complete each story.
 Entries are placed in the IRE Resource Center, allowing members to learn from each other.

 Please visit our contest Q&A for more information.

 For ideas on what you can enter, watch this video to hear Jennifer LaFleur, then of Reveal for The Center for Investigative Reporting; David Donald (deceased), then of the Investigative Reporting Workshop; and Tom Hargrove, then of the Scripps Howard News Service, discuss best practices for great data reporting.

 In 2013 Investigative Reporters and Editors launched a new award — dubbed the Golden Padlock — recognizing the most secretive publicly funded agency or person in the United States.